TcPirate1/Excel_Searcher-Python/README.md

 bash`

 ## Goals
-- Able to write to empty cells of a given worksheet.
 - Turn the script into an executable with a GUI.
+- Use Polymorphism to shorten code length